acanbay/apricot/README.md

 ```
 The default value for **path** is the file path of the script.

-By using the getBeamPositions function as below, beam position and beta function graphs are created.
+By using the getBeamPositions method as below, beam position and beta function graphs are created.
 ```py
 getBeamPositions(Beam, beamline.Elements, path, tag)
 ```